 If you, as an employee, leave your position before the notice period ends or if you do not give a proper notice period to your employer, your employer may be able to hold you liable for damages.

-If you would like to have an expert take a look at your contract to see what specific notice period applies in your case or the damages you could face if you do not fulfil your obligations, please contact one of our specialised employment lawyers.
+If you would like to have an expert take a look at your employment contract to see what specific notice period applies in your case or the damages you could face if you do not fulfil your obligations, please contact one of our specialised employment lawyers.

 Godelijn experienced an international upbringing and education as an expat child living in Africa and England.
 Back in The Netherlands, she studied law at the University of Utrecht (1990).
 She then embarked on her legal career as a lawyer by working 10 years for the well-known law firm of ‘Wladimiroff en Spong Advocaten’.
 In 2000 she joined GMW lawyers as a partner and is the head of the Labour law and Pension section.